AlexJonker/DiscordBot/README.md

-Just a basic discord bot using discord.py made for fun and learning python
+Just a basic discord bot using discord.py made for fun and learning python.

+Tested using python 3.12